 2. Ok, so you found your dream house, now what?There are over 180 possible steps that need to take place during every successful real estate transaction.
 Don’t you want someone who has been there before, someone who knows what these actions are, to make sure that you achieve your dream?

 4. What is the home you’re buying/selling really worth?It is important for your home to be priced correctly from the start to attract the right buyers and shorten the amount of time that it’s on the market.
 You need someone who is not emotionally connected to your home to give you the truth as to your home’s value.
-According to the National Association of REALTORS, “the typical FSBO home sold for $185,000 compared to $245,000 among agent-assisted home sales.”Get the most out of your transaction by hiring a professional.
+According to a study by Collateral Analytics, FSBOs achieve prices significantly lower than those from similar properties sold by real estate agents:

-5. Do you know what’s really going on in the market?There is so much information out there on the news and the internet about home sales, prices, and mortgage rates; how do you know what’s going on specifically in your area?
-Who do you turn to in order to competitively, and correctly, price your home at the beginning of the selling process?
+5. Do you know what’s really going on in the market?There is so much information out there on the news and on the internet about home sales, prices, and mortgage rates; how do you know what’s going on specifically in your area?
+Who do you turn to in order to competitively and correctly price your home at the beginning of the selling process?
 How do you know what to offer on your dream home without paying too much, or offending the seller with a lowball offer?
 Dave Ramsey, the financial guru, advises:

 “When getting help with money, whether it’s insurance, real estate or investments, you should always look for someone with the heart of a teacher, not the heart of a salesman.”Hiring an agent who has his or her finger on the pulse of the market will make your buying or selling experience an educated one.
 You need someone who is going to tell you the truth, not just what they think you want to hear.

 Bottom LineYou wouldn’t replace the engine in your car without a trusted mechanic, so why would you make one of the most important financial decisions of your life without hiring a real estate professional?